harshlangade19/Data_Analysis_Engage/README.md

 ***Objective:***

 The main objective of the project is to predict miles per gallon (MPG) of a car, based on its given attributes(characteristics).
-This prediction would greatly help the designer engineers in automobile industry,to approximately determine the expected MPG of their designed car and help them make suitable changes to produce a better product.
+This prediction would greatly help the design engineers in automobile industry,to approximately determine the expected MPG of their designed car and help them make suitable changes to produce a better product.
 It will help companies maintain competition and increase their chance of customer acquisition and hence profits  as they would be able to design products that customers would like.